-Ann Powell is a writer and an attorney who love living on the shores of the Chesapeake Bay.
-Her favorite pastime is boating with her large family on their Sabre 42, First Light, and their various runabouts, kayaks, boards, and sailboats.
-A graduate of the University of Maryland School of Law, she counts among her hobbies photography, gardening, tennis, water skiing, travelling, painting, and reading with her book club.
-Ann serves as the current President of the Four Rivers Garden Club, a ninety-year Annapolis institution, and works with various other nonprofits.
-She and her husband belong to the Annapolis Yacht Club and the Sailing Club of the Chesapeake.
-A nearly-native Marylander, Ann has lived in the same home in Annapolis for more than three decades and also enjoys occasional weekends at the family getaway on Maryland’s Eastern Shore.
+Ann Powell loves living on the shores of the Chesapeake Bay and boating with her large family.
+A former attorney and graduate of the University of Maryland School of Law, she counts among her hobbies photography, gardening, tennis, water skiing, traveling, and reading with her book club.
+She and her husband belong to the Annapolis Yacht Club and the Sailing Club of the Chesapeake, and Ann is a past President of the Four Rivers Garden Club, a ninety-year Annapolis institution.
+A nearly-native Marylander, Ann has lived in the same home in Annapolis for more than three decades.
 She loves sharing with readers the details of life on and around the Chesapeake Bay.
-Contact Ann at firstname.lastname@example.org.
+Contact her at email@example.com.

 Becca Beasley is a native of Northern Calvert County with roots running six generations deep in South County.
 As the daughter of an avid sports fisherman, she spent much of her childhood on the Chesapeake Bay and feels a strong attachment to the area she still refers to as home.
 She resided in Historic Annapolis as a young professional, and despite many moves since then, Annapolis remains Becca’s favorite small city.
 A graduate of both Virginia Tech and The George Washington University, Becca is passionate about tourism, travel, and first and foremost, her family.
 Married with two young children, Becca’s favorite hobby is finding ways to introduce her children to her passions through daily adventures, big and small.
 She hopes to introduce you and your family to adventures around her home.
 You can follow Becca at www.BeccaBeeEvents.com.